-Currently, the FAA only allows the Pfizer and Moderna COVID-19 vaccines for use by medical certificate holders.
+Currently, the FAA only allows the Pfizer, Moderna, and Janssen COVID-19 vaccines for use by medical certificate holders.
 Other COVID-19 vaccines will be individually considered by the FAA following granting of each FDA EUA.
 Pilots should not participate in trials of other manufacturers’ COVID vaccines at this time.

 In early December, the U.S. Advisory Committee on Immunization Practices recommended prioritizing the initial phase of the vaccination.
 Priority would be given to frontline health workers, along with residents and workers in long-term care facilities.

 Health Canada has authorized the following COVID-19 vaccines for use:

 - AstraZeneca, developed in partnership with Oxford University (authorized February 26, 2021)

 - Covishield, Verity Pharmaceuticals Inc./the Serum Institute of India’s version of the AstraZeneca vaccine (authorized February 26, 2021)